 Characterized by large blooms and only one flower to a stem, these cultivars have trumpets that are as long or longer than their petals.
-Some of the earliest to bloom, trumpet daffodils come in a wide variety of shapes and colors including Mount Hood, King Alfred and 4U2.
+Trumpet daffodils are some of the earliest to bloom, and come in a wide variety of shapes and colors.
+Try Mount Hood, King Alfred and 4U2.

 Trumpet daffodil ‘King Alfred’

 These cultivars have cups that are more than one third, but less than equal to the length of their petals.
 Each stem bears a single flower.
 Large-cupped daffodils come in a wide range of colors and have flat, ruffled or trumpet-like shapes.
 Great varieties include: Salome, Ice Follies and the exquisite, soft yellow Day Dream.

 Large-cupped daffodil ‘Salome’